wburgers/Session-Binding-Proxy/README.md

 It is a key that only resides in Nginx, such that the end user cannot decrypt the given cookie.
 This is an optional directive.
 A random key is generated on every startup of Nginx.
 This directive overwrites the random key.
-(When multiple Session Binding Proxy servers are used in a larger network, implementing the same key can be usefull.)
+(When multiple Session Binding Proxy servers are used in a larger network, implementing the same key can be useful.)
 Make sure you use 64 hexadecimal characters.

 If your application resides on a different server in the backend, you can use the reverse proxy in Nginx with the proxy_pass directive.